2021 Toronto Argonauts season: CFL Global Draft

 The 2021 CFL Global Draft took place on April 15, 2021.
 With the format being a snake draft, the Argonauts selected third in the odd-numbered rounds and seventh in the even-numbered rounds.
 The team exchanged their third-round pick for a fourth-round pick as part of a three-player trade with the Calgary Stampeders.

 CFL National Draft

-The 2021 CFL Draft took place on May 4, 2021.
+The 2021 CFL draft took place on May 4, 2021.
 The Argonauts had seven selections in the six-round snake draft and had the seventh pick in odd rounds and the third pick in even rounds.
-The team will acquired an additional fourth-round selection after trading Shawn Lemon to the BC Lions in exchange for Davon Coleman.
+The team acquired an additional fourth-round selection after trading Shawn Lemon to the BC Lions in exchange for Davon Coleman.
 The Argonauts also swapped their fifth-round pick for the Stampeders' sixth round-pick in a three-player trade and they exchanged sixth-round picks with the Blue Bombers in the trade for Cody Speller.